patrickoser/social-app/README.md

     Create a 'hamburger' dropdown button for the right side of the header.

+    No footer needed, github profile link can just be in Contact page.

 Pages needed:
     Home feed
         Could try making the feed scroll across the screen/left to right, instead of up and down.